contentful/experience-builder/packages/test-apps/nextjs/README.md

 3. Run `npm run dev`.

 > [!WARNING]
-> Please note that changes in `visual-editor` will only be reflected at runtime if the `experiences-sdk-react` is rebuilt as well as it lazy loads this dependency.
+> Please note that changes in `visual-editor` will only be reflected at runtime if the `experiences-sdk-react` is rebuilt as it lazy loads this dependency.

 ## Config